karolkudlacik/Options-Wheel-vs.-Buy-Hold-Monte-Carlo-Strategy-Comparison/README.md

 └── Options_strategy_wheel_vs_Buy_paper_from_kkmf.pdf  ← Conference paper (Polish)
 ```

-`app.py` and `simulation.py` must be in the repository **root** (not inside a subfolder)
+`app.py` and `simulation.py` live in the repository **root**, so the app runs — locally or on Streamlit Community Cloud — without any extra configuration.
-for the deployment options below to work without configuration changes.

 ---

 ## Interactive app

-The Streamlit app is the recommended way to explore the simulation.
-It exposes every
-parameter — drift, volatility, volatility risk premium, option delta, number of paths — as
-sidebar controls, runs the simulation on demand, and renders the metrics table and
-distribution charts in a browser.
+The app is live at **[wheel-strategy-montecarlo.streamlit.app](https://wheel-strategy-montecarlo.streamlit.app/)** — no setup required.
+It exposes every parameter — drift, volatility, volatility risk premium, option delta, number of paths — as sidebar controls, runs the simulation on demand, and renders the metrics table and distribution charts in the browser.

-### Run locally
+To run it locally instead:

 ```bash
 git clone https://github.com/karolkudlacik/Options-Wheel-vs.-Buy-Hold-Monte-Carlo-Strategy-Comparison.git